Beginners Guide to Studying Education in 2020: Everything You Need to Know Before You Start

-Teaching is a multi-disciplinary career, drawing on many aspects of life and involves skills such as communication, teamwork, organisational skills and interpersonal skills.
+Teaching is a multi-disciplinary career, drawing on many aspects of life and involves teaching skills such as communication, teamwork, organisational skills and interpersonal skills.
 There are a variety of ways to get into education, most of which involve both practical and academic study in order to help you gain the expertise you need to support your students.
-However, with new courses and routes into education being developed year on year, and methods of teaching always changing, what does it mean to study education in 2020?
+However, with new teaching courses and routes into education being developed year on year, and methods of teaching always changing, what does it mean to study education in 2020?

 What Careers Can I Go Into If I Study Education?

 If you love helping others, are a good listener and teacher then education could definitely be for you.
 Whether you have previous experience with kids and would love to work with them or simply have a desire to teach others, there are roles for educators in all areas around the globe.
 Some of the roles you may be able to qualify for after studying education include: